How To Make Moving With Kids Easy

-Tell your kids that you are moving as soon as you decide it
+Tell your kids that you are moving as soon as you decide

 If you want to make moving with kids easy, tell them about the move as soon as possible.
-Especially if you are a single parent moving to Manhattan.
+Especially if you are a single parent moving.
 Your kid will be your partner through this life change.
 That way they can emotionally prepare themselves for the change.
 If you don’t know how to explain the transition to your kids, describe it as a fun adventure or even a game.
 Well, it is kind of what it is, so tell them the whole story about this journey you are going on together.
 Explain to them how excited you are about a new job or facts about your new neighborhood.
 Help them understand that you’re happy to start this new adventure together.

-Let your children know what to expect
+Let your kids know what to expect

 - When you’re looking at homes and making this life-changing decision, it’s easy to forget to take your kids with you on that adventure.
 Wouldn’t you refuse to move into a place you’d never seen before?
 Wouldn’t you say it’s scary and unwise?
 Well, that is how your kids feel even though they can’t phrase it like that.